Lab Members

 Dr. Amandeep Singh received his Ph.D. in Biomedical Engineering from the Indian Institute of Technology Hyderabad, India in the Medical Optics and Sensors (MOS) Laboratory under the supervision of Prof. Renu John.
 Currently, he is a Postdoctoral Research Fellow in the Department of Biomedical Engineering at the University of Houston in the lab of Dr. Kirill Larin.
 His research work is dedicated to developing an optical system for the biomechanical characterization of biological tissues in ex-vivo and in-vivo conditions.
 His research interests include optical coherence tomography, medical imaging, and image processing.

-Christian Zevallos Delgado
+Christian Zevallos Delgado, Ph.D.

 E-mail | Linkedin